alexqfredrickson/notes/aws/aws.md

   2. *Data* events, which provide information about the operations performed **within** resources, and may consist of S3 API activities, Lambda executions, CloudTrail `PutAuditEvents`, SNS publish operations, etc.
   3. *Insight* events, which capture unusual API calls or error rates

+## Kinesis Video Streams

+AWS Kinesis Video Streams is a live-video-streaming-related service, allowing end-users to:

+  * Stream live video from physical devices to AWS
+  * Perform real-time video processing
+  * Perform batch analytics on videos

+## Kinesis Data Streams

+AWS Kinesis Data Streams collects, and processes, streams of data, in real-time.

+Streaming data is defined as being:

+  * *Chronologically-significant*, or time-series-based
+  * *Continuously flowing*, with no beginning or end
+  * *Unique*, meaning retransmission is limited
+  * *Non-homogeneous*, meaning belonging to multiple different kinds of specifications
+  * *Imperfect*, meaning data may have gaps or missing elements

 ## General Concepts

 ### Regions and Availability Zones